Kyrie21323/FinalProject/README.md

 ## Ethics Considerations

-1. Youtube
+1. **YouTube**

+   - **Adhere to API Policies**: Use YouTube’s official API for data collection, following its terms of service and API usage limits.
+Avoid scraping the website directly as it may violate YouTube’s guidelines.
+   - **Respect Content Ownership**: Videos and comments are user-generated and protected by copyright.
+Ensure that any collected data is used for non-commercial, educational, or research purposes and appropriately credits creators.
+   - **Minimize Impact and Privacy**: Avoid scraping or collecting personal data like user profiles or private information.
+Be transparent about how data is used, especially when it involves public comments or video metadata.

-2. TMZ
+2. **TMZ**
    This project involves the use of web scraping techniques to extract celebrity headlines from TMZ's public website.
 Web scraping, while a valuable tool for data collection, must be performed responsibly and ethically.
 The below outlines the ethical considerations for this project.

    - **Respect Terms of Service and Ownership**: Adhere to TMZ's terms of service, respect intellectual property, and use the scraped data only for non-commercial purposes.
    - **Minimize Website Impact**: Limit scraping frequency to avoid server overload and ensure responsible data collection.
    - **Ensure Transparency**: Attribute TMZ as the data source and avoid sharing personally identifiable information.

-3. Reddit
+3. **Reddit**

-##
+   - **Follow Reddit's API Terms**: Use Reddit’s official API to gather data rather than web scraping, following the platform's terms of service and API rules.
+   - **Respect User Privacy**: Posts and comments on Reddit can contain personal or sensitive information.
+Avoid collecting or sharing identifiable data without consent, and ensure that content is anonymized when possible.
+   - **Attribution and Responsible Use**: Attribute Reddit as the source of the data and avoid using the data for commercial purposes unless permission is granted.
+Ensure data is not taken out of context or used to mislead.